1978 California Proposition 13: 2017 California Supreme Court Upland decision

+2026 California Proposition 43

+Proposition 43 on the November 2026 ballot in California is a proposed constitutional amendment that would prospectively close the court-created Upland loophole and restore the two-thirds voter approval requirement for local special taxes under Proposition 13 to once again include special taxes placed on the ballot under the initiative power.
+Proposition 43 would have the effect of restoring the state of the law that existed in California for decades (under the 1987 Altadena Library case) prior to the 2017 Upland decision.

+The Upland decision had the resulting effect of taking away from voters their constitutional right to vote on local initiative special taxes under Proposition 13, a right that was previously upheld in the 1987 Altadena Library case.
+The primary purpose of Proposition 43 is to restore that constitutional right to vote on all local special taxes under Proposition 13, including local special taxes proposed under the initiative power.

+Proposition 43 was placed on the ballot by the California Legislature with strong bipartisan support from both Democrats and Republicans by a 68–2 vote in the State Assembly and by a 35–1 vote in the State Senate.

 Origins

 There are several theories of the origins of Proposition 13.
 The evidence for or against these accounts varies.

 Displacement of retired homeowners

 One explanation is that older Californians with fixed incomes had increasing difficulty paying property taxes, which were rising as a result of California's population growth, continued growth in state and local government spending, increasing housing demand, government restrictions on new developments and inflation.
 Due to severe inflation during the 1970s, reassessments of residential property increased property taxes so much that some retired people could no longer afford to remain in homes they had purchased long before.
 A 2006 study published in Law & Society Review supported this explanation, reporting that older voters, homeowners, and voters expecting a tax increase were more likely to vote for Proposition 13.

 Proposition 13 is not the only law in California designed to prevent tax-induced displacement.
 The California Tax Postponement Program, passed in 1977, ensures that "homeowners who are seniors, are blind, or have a disability to defer current-year property taxes on their principal residence if they meet certain criteria".